mjhorvath/Datumizer-Wikipedia-Illustrations/Color/ColorSolid/CSolid_readme.txt

 - cone (HSV), bottom vertex centered on the origin
 - double-cone (HSL), centered on the origin
 - parametric sphere (HSL, HSV, RGB), centered on the origin
-- Munsell sphere (HSL, HSV, RGB), centered on the origin

 The names of the pigments are as follows.